-Modal Shift and Compact Gr

-To continue to promote mod

-use towards increased use of

-SMTI transport such as active mob

-SPITT and to work with the Nationa

-Transport Infrastructure Irela

-agencies in progressing an in

-objectives to achieve compa

-Decarbonising Transport

-SMT2 To support the decarbonising c and facilitate the rollout of alte infrastructure, prioritising elect

-initiastractare, prioritising ciect
+It is the Policy of Dublin City Council: SMT1 Modal Shift and Compact Growth To continue to promote modal shift from private car use towards increased use of more sustainable forms of transport such as active mobility and public transport, and to work with the National Transport Authority (NTA), Transport Infrastructure Ireland (TII) and other transport agencies in progressing an integrated set of transport objectives to achieve compact growth.
+SMT2 Decarbonising Transport To support the decarbonising of motorised transport and facilitate the rollout of alternative low emission fuel infrastructure, prioritising electric vehicle (EV) infrastructure.